St Mary Star of the Sea, West Melbourne: Sanctuary and chapels

 St Mary's contains four side chapels in addition to the main altar.
 The sanctuary is flanked by a pair of chapels, dedicated to the Sacred Heart (south) and the Blessed Virgin Mary (north).
 Flanking these large chapels are two smaller chapels, which front the transepts, dedicated to Saints of Ireland (south) and Saint Joseph (north).
 All four chapels and the sanctuary, terminate in semi-octagonal forms.

 The sanctuary and chapels are separated from the nave and transept by a white marble altar rail, installed in 1927, which is pierced by repetitive quatrefoils.
 The sanctuary and each of the chapels are accessed via separate openings with ornate brass gates.
 The canted walls of the sanctuary and chapels have clusters of columns and half columns at their intersections.
-Some marble inlay is of Pyrenian (Spanish) rose marble; other columns are scagliola.
+Some marble inlay is of Pyrenean (Spanish) rose marble; other columns are scagliola.
 Scagliola, which dates back to the 17th century or earlier, is a form of plastering which imitates marble, or other fine stone.
 Scagliola columns are traditionally made by forming a substrate of thin strips of metal or wood which are lathed and covered with a coating of lime and hair.
 The columns are then coated with a mix of gypsum plaster and glue, tinted accordingly.
 The dense and highly polished finish is achieved by rubbing with pumice, charcoal, linen cloth and, finally, felt impregnated with oil.

 The floor of the sanctuary and side chapels is covered with a marble mosaic pavement installed in 1927.
 The mosaic tiling comprises off-white tiles, set into a square grid of yellow tiles, with an ornate geometric and foliated border of black, grey and yellow tiles.
 The design incorporates a number of circular panels, including symbolic representations of a Pascal lamb (representing Christ), a sailing ship (representing the Star of the Sea), a Latin cross, a basket with loaves and fish (representing the Eucharist), and the monograms of the Sacred Heart and the Blessed Virgin Mary.

 Organ

 The colony's leading organ builder, George Fincham, worked on St Mary's organ from 1898 to 1900.
 It was the first pipe organ in Australia to be classified by the National Trust and is well regarded as an instrument of national importance.
 It is Australia's largest 19th-century organ still intact.

 The majority of Fincham's larger organs have been greatly altered or destroyed.
-The only two substantial examples of his later work which survive largely intact are the instruments at St Joseph's Parish in Warrnambool (1892) and that at St Mary, Star of the Sea (restored 1993), in West Melbourne.
+The only two substantial examples of his later work which survive largely intact are the instruments at St Joseph's Parish in Warrnambool (1892) and at St Mary's, restored in 1993.

 While building St Mary's organ, in September 1899, Fincham suffered a paralytic stroke, from which he fully recovered.
 He admitted his son Leslie as a partner in the firm in 1900 which was henceforth known as George Fincham & Son.
 Fincham Sr continued to be actively involved as an organ builder until his death on 21 December 1910.